arthtyagi/SyMole.ai/README.md

 ## Prerequisites
 There are absolutely no prerequisites for the Nikola AI service.

 As for the CardioNosis, the user requires to know how to use Python executable files.
 Basic knowledge of Python would be highly useful though.
+A good start for learning python is [learnpython.org](https://www.learnpython.org/)

 ## Installation